yekrangiariana/un-aligned-hugo/content/posts/2021-08-09-the-dystopian-novel-beyond-utopia.md

 ---
-title: "The Dystopian Novel: \"Beyond Utopia\"!"
+title: 'The Dystopian Novel: "Beyond Utopia"!'
 date: 2021-08-09T11:00:00+03:00
-authors: ["alex.liberto"]
+authors: ["Alex Liberto"]
 url: "culture/the-dystopian-novel-beyond-utopia"
 categories:
   - "Culture"
   - "Global Issues"
 tags:
   - "Literature"
 image: "/images/George-Orwell-1981.jpg"
 ---

 The dystopian novel developed during the 20th century when the reality of humanity’s volatile condition became evident after both the first and second world wars.
 The word, dystopia, refers to Utopia, the fictitious name of an ideal country, coined by Thomas More in his famous book Libellus ... de optimo reipublicae statu deque nova Insula [Utopia (1516)](https://www.gutenberg.org/ebooks/2130).

 It was designed as a political, social and religious system which was not supposed to be reflected in reality, but proposed as an ideal model.

 ## Utopia was later seen as the panacea for the future